-“Getting the business to understand they needed a tool, data, to enhance employer brand, too, was really hard because the priority was all just hiring, getting people through the door.” - Alev Çağatay, Head Of People at Pasta Evangelists
+“Getting the business to understand they needed a tool, data, to enhance employer brand, too, was really hard because the priority was all just hiring, getting people through the door.” - Alev Çağatay, Chief People Officer, at Pasta Evangelists.

-Alev Çağatay, Head Of People at Pasta Evangelists, shared this at an event hosted by Pinpoint and Tech on Toast.
+Alev Çağatay, Chief People Officer, at Pasta Evangelists, shared this at an event hosted by Pinpoint and Tech on Toast.
 No doubt, this experience is familiar to most TAs in hospitality recruitment.

 We hear repeatedly that TA leaders want to turn their hiring data into actionable strategy but struggle to prioritize it over pace.
 However, we’ve also seen those leaders prove it’s possible.